-Last month, SAIC’s MG brand announced the MG Marvel R Electric and MG 5 Electric as its new generation BEVs in Norway and other European markets.
-The company may launch or update them with its new logo it revealed in China on April 7.
+In March, SAIC’s MG brand announced the MG Marvel R Electric and MG 5 Electric as its new generation BEVs in Norway and other European markets.
+The company is likely to launch or update them with its new logo revealed in China in April.

 Companies are revising logos to communicate the shift to the era of digital, electric and connected cars.
 In 2019, it was Volkswagen, and then in 2020, it was BMW and Nissan.
 Kia and GM revamped their logo in January, and now, it’s MG following suit.
 MG has taken a similar approach with a flat new logo that gives a minimalist impression, although changes are subtler than by the aforementioned automakers.
 The 2021 MG logo is in black instead of silver, flat instead of 3D, and overall slimmer.